toextendmylimits/Meta_Coding/track-progress/plan.md

 # Major change on 27 Jul 2024
 Luckily my interviews were postponed to 6 Aug 2024, so I have more time to prepare.
 However, time is still limited, and I should aim to work on the remaining system design questions this weekend.
 So the plan is:
-1. Work on proximity service, local delivery like gopuff/uber eat, hotel booking service, youtube, search/typehead search complete
+1. Work on proximity service, local delivery like gopuff/uber eat, hotel booking service, youtube, facebook status search/typehead search complete
 2. top k, facebook messager, chess game, leaderboard,  Presence indicator, Ins bidding, instragram

 I should also finish the remaining 30 frequent coding questions.